polkadot-fellows/RFCs/text/0031-corejam.md

 The RcBA must keep an up to date set of which Work Packages have already been Reported in order to avoid accidentally attempting to introduce a duplicate Work Package or one whose prerequisite has not been fulfilled.
 Since the currently authored block is considered *Recent*, Work Reports introduced earlier in the same block do satisfy the prerequisite of Work Packages introduced later.

-While it will generally be the case that RcVGs know precisely which Work Reports will have been introduced at the point that their Attestation arrives with the RcBA by keeping the head of the Relay-chain in sync, it will not always be possible.
-Therefore, RcVGs will never be punished for providing an Attestation which fails any of these tests; the Attestation will simply be kept until either:
+While it will generally be the case that RcBGs know precisely which Work Reports will have been introduced at the point that their Attestation arrives with the RcBA by keeping the head of the Relay-chain in sync, it will not always be possible.
+Therefore, RcBGs will never be punished for providing an Attestation which fails any of these tests; the Attestation will simply be kept until either:

 1. it stops being *Recent*;
 2. it becomes Reported on-chain; or